P-371/ASDML.NET.Legacy/SPEC.md

 ### Groups ###

 In ASDML, *group*s refer to objects or classes in programming languages.
-By default, curly brackets follow the group name.
+A *group* name must be a *simple text literal*.
+By default, curly brackets follow the *group* name.
 Let's create an empty window class:

 ``` csharp
 class Window {